Zoodles & Avocado Cream Sauce Recipe

 Optional Topping: turkey meatballs, chicken, ground beef/turkey

-- Heat .5 tbsp Olive Oil in saute pan and saute minced garlic in large pan (reserve one clove for later) for 2-3 minutes.
+- Heat 1/2 tbsp olive oil in pan and sauté minced garlic (reserve one clove for later) for 2-3 minutes.
 Do not let brown.

 - Add avocado, sautéed garlic, 1 tbsp olive oil, lime juice, salt, pepper, and nutritional yeast (you can also add the yeast to the pasta when done cooking instead) to a food processor and puree until smooth.
 Add more salt/pepper/lime juice to taste as well as olive oil for consistency.
 Options: Add other spices like cumin, paprika, or herbs like cilantro to enhance flavor!